 Italian Jewish culture was unique for its openness to the broader society and its distinctly Italian character.
 They lived with a deep integration into Italian life including both low and high cultures.
 Prof. Cecil Roth termed it assimilation, and most will call it acculturation.
 The historian David Malkiel captured the hybridity well in academic language when he described Italian Jewish life as “heterocultural, exemplifying the dialectical character of the Jewish -Christian cultural encounter, in which the Jews assiduously cultivated their own tradition as they intensively and fruitfully engaged the culture of the surrounding majority.”
 This openness led Rabbi Abraham Berliner to teach a course at Hildesheimer’s Berlin Rabbinical Seminary on Italian Jewry as a role model for modern observant Jews.

-One of the 19th centuries shining stars of this approach was Rabbi Elia Benamozegh of Trieste (1823-1900) whose many writings show a different form of Jewish modernity than that of the German Enlightenment.
+One of the 19th centuries shining stars of this approach was Rabbi Elia Benamozegh of Livorno (1823-1900) whose many writings show a different form of Jewish modernity than that of the German Enlightenment.
 Benamozegh was an Italian Sephardic Orthodox rabbi, highly respected in his day as one of Italy’s most eminent Jewish scholars.
 He served for half a century as rabbi of the important Jewish community of Livorno.
 Rabbi Dr. Jose Faur wanted to claim Benamozegh as a paradigm the Italian Sephardic approach of a Sephardi modernity, an alternate modernity consisting of a rabbinic humanism combining Judaism with the best of culture.
 But, as Berliner noted Benamozegh was born under an unlucky star, having less success than he deserved.

 To help the reputation of Benamozegh, we have a new book by Clémence Boulouque Another Modernity: Elia Benamozegh’s Jewish Universalism (Stanford University Press, 2020).
 Boulouque is the Carl and Bernice Witten Assistant Professor in Jewish and Israel studies at Columbia University.
 More interesting, is that she had a first career as a journalist, literary critique and TV producer in France.
 Hence, her course listings include religion and film as well as religion and the arts.
 Boulouque is a graduate of the Institute of Political Sciences in Paris, she holds a B.A. in art history and a post M.A. degree in comparative literature, and she was a Fulbright Scholar at Columbia University in the master’s program of the School of International Affairs with a concentration on the Middle East.
 She received her PhD in Jewish Studies and History from New York University in 2014.

 Another Modernity is a rich study of the life and thought of Elia Benamozegh, specifically focusing on situating Benamozegh as a modern and specifically as an alternate approach to modernity than the Ashkenazi paths of Germany or Russia.
 Much of the trajectory and organization of the book is from her comparison and contrast of Benamozegh to others as a means of showing this alternate modernity.
 Part of the point is to show that a Moroccan born Kabbalist has what to say to European modernists.
-Boulouque situates Benamozegh in the modernism of the port Jews of Trieste, hence it is not just any Sephardic modernist or any Italian Jew but a specific kind, a port Jew who lived in a more open and flexible way than Jews in Italian ghettos.
+Boulouque situates Benamozegh in the modernism of the port Jews of Livorno, hence it is not just any Sephardic modernist or any Italian Jew but a specific kind, a port Jew who lived in a more open and flexible way than Jews in Italian ghettos.

 Benamozegh was a publisher, communal rabbi, seminary professor, and author of many works including a commentary on targum, two defenses of kabbalah, a commentary of Psalms, more than one introduction to Judaism, a presentation and defense of the oral law, and a presentation of the metaphysics of Judaism.
 These works are more traditional, less universal, and tend to attract the attention of Israeli scholars who want to downplay his universalism.
 Benamozaeh presented Judaism as the religion of the future, a polyphonic capacious Judaism, which he calls Hebraism, that includes the full range of Jewish works including kabbalah.